PolaricServer/docs/docs/dbplugin.rst

     polaric-dbsetup

-Then restart the aprsd (polaric-restar) to activate it.
+Then restart the aprsd (polaric-restart) to activate it.

 Maintenance
 -----------